-• a parent or guardian must communicate their plans to the center's Coordinator at least two days before the event.

-- Any food items brought to the center from home must be purchased from a store and brought to the center in the original wrappers or containers.
-Some allergy restrictions may apply, so please ask your center's Coordinator. - Birthday celebrations will be conducted by the classroom teacher and usually start after nap time (typically between 3:00 pm 3:30 pm).
+- a parent or guardian must communicate their plans to the center's Coordinator at least two days before the event. - Any food items brought to the center from home must be purchased from a commercial bakery or store and brought to the center in the original wrappers or containers.
+In addition, we require all such items to free of tree nuts and compliance with the general restrictions noted below. - Birthday celebrations will be conducted by the classroom teacher and usually start after nap time (typically between 3:00 pm 3:30 pm).

-General Restrictions
+General Restrictions: